litturtle7/AFPGC/README.md

 # AFPGC
-This repository contains code and data for single-cell RNA sequencing (scRNA-seq) and genomics analysis of AFPGC
+This repository contains code and data for single-cell RNA sequencing (scRNA-seq), proteomics and genomics analysis of AFPGC